alasalle/testing-iii/README.md

 - buttons' text changes to reflect the state the door will be in if clicked
 - the closed toggle button is disabled if the gate is closed
 - the locked toggle button is disabled if the gate is open
+- cannot be closed or opened if it is locked

 ## Stretch Problem